M-anan779/SAC-stock-trading/README.md

 # Deep Reinforcement Learning for Intraday Stock Trading

 This project implements a complete end-to-end **deep reinforcement learning (DRL) pipeline** for training stock trading agents using the **Soft Actor-Critic (SAC)** algorithm in a **custom gym environment**.
-The base SAC implementation is handled by **Stable-Baselines3** but has been modified to use a **Temporal Convolutional Network (TCN)** as the feature extractor rather than an MLP.
-Since it is better suited for learning time series data.
+The base SAC implementation is handled by **Stable-Baselines3**, but it is modified to use a **Temporal Convolutional Network (TCN)** as the feature extractor rather than an MLP.
+Since it’s better suited to time-series data.

-The pipeline performs several actions to faciliate this goal, including:
+The pipeline performs several actions to facilitate this goal, including:
 * Data preprocessing
 * Training
 * Validation
-* Logging figures
+* Logging
 * Computing performance stats

 ---